M1 Junction 19 Improvement Scheme

 Part of our programme of improvements (value >10m)

 During closures, diversion route signage will be in place.
-Please see the journey impact tab for further details.
+Please see diversion details on the Journey Impact page.

-Please note, renewal works to the central reserve barrier on the M1 between junctions 16 and 19 are currently being undertaken.
-These works are separate to the M1 Junction 19 Improvement scheme.
-Click for details of journey impact and road closures due to barrier works.
+Please note, smart motorway works on the M1 between junctions 16 and 19 are currently being undertaken.
+These works are separate to the M1 junction 19 improvement scheme.
+Click for details of journey impact and road closures due to smart motorway works.

 Start of works